Cdude1909/Automated-MacOS-Installer/README.md

 - **MacOS**

-If you are lucky to have a friend with macOS , you may directly run the `macos_installer.command` script from  [releases](https://github.com/Cdude1909/Automated-MacOS-Installer/releases/).
+If you are lucky to have a friend with macOS , you may directly downlaod & extract the `macos_installer.zip` from  [releases](https://github.com/Cdude1909/Automated-MacOS-Installer/releases/).
+Zip contains the `.command` file.

 simply,